contrast-zone/t-rewriter.js/canon.md

 2. the rules may be combined only in a precisely restricted manner:
     In a way, we may say that we use a kind of restricted logic expressions applied to term rewriting.
 The introduced restrictions make a predictable logic subset suitable for term rewriting, while retaining Turing completeness as an important property of *Canon* programming system.
 Later, we will bring some mnemonic assets in a hope to successfully cope with potential expression complexity.

 In this section we are explaining *Canon* rule system syntax and defining how should it behave in practice.
-Although they may seem simple, basic constructs we will learn about in this section are enough to accomplish a whole variety of computation kinds hiding behind arbitrary languages.
+Although they may seem simple, basic constructs we will learn about in this section are expressive enough to accomplish a whole variety of computation kinds hiding behind arbitrary languages.

 ### 2.1. syntax